Estimating Density Models with Truncation Boundaries using Score Matching: Tractable Truncated Score Matching Objective

+In this paper, we focus on a special type of open and connected domain, called \emph{Lipschitz domain}.
+Intuitively speaking, a Lipschitz domain $V\subset \mathbbR^d$ is a bounded connected open domain whose local boundary is a level set of some Lipschitz function.
+In engineering applications, most domains are Lipschitz domains.
+However, it does not include domains with ``cracks'' (see examples below). \rvTwohilight{All polytopes are Lipschitz domains.}

+\begin{defi}[Lipschitz Domain] Let $V$ be an open and bounded domain in $\mathbbR^d$.
+We say $V$ is a \textbf{Lipschitz domain} if for any $\boldx\in\partial{V}$, there exists an $r>0$ and a Lipschitz function $f(x_1,\dots,x_{d-1})$ such that $V\cap B(\boldx,r)$ is expressed by $\{\boldz \in B(\boldx,r)\,|z_d>f(z_1,\dots,z_{d-1})\,\}$ upon a transformation of the coordinate system if necessary. $B(\boldx,r)$ denotes a $d$-dimensional ball centered at $\boldx$ with radius $r$. \end{defi} The full definition of the weak derivative and more details about Lipschitz domains and Sobolev-Hilbert spaces can be found in Section 7 of \citep{atkinson2005theoretical}.
+We prove the following lemma which states that $g_0$ defined on a \emph{Lipschitz domain} is in $H^1(V)$, thus is \emph{weakly differentiable}.
+The proof can be found in Appendix \ref{appendix:lemma2}. \begin{mylemma} Suppose $V$ is a Lipschitz domain, then $g_0 \in H^{1}(V)$. \end{mylemma}

-where $C$ is a constant independent of the parameter $\boldtheta$.
-If we let $g_k = g_0$, classic Green's theorem or Stokes' theorem used in Lemma \ref{lem.integralbyparts2} cannot be applied to derive a tractable objective anymore as the $g_0$ is \emph{not} differentiable everywhere.
-See the supplementary materials \citep{suppl_mater} for more details.
+The classic Green's theorem or Stokes' theorem used in Lemma~\ref{lem.integralbyparts2} cannot be applied to derive a tractable objective anymore as functions in $H^1(V)$ are \emph{not} differentiable in a classic sense.
+However, there exists an extension of Green's theorem of weakly differentiable functions (Proposition 7.6.1 \citep{atkinson2005theoretical}).